LGBTQ culture in Portland, Oregon: LGBTQ establishments and LGBTQ-owned businesses

-Currently operating LGBTQ drinking establishments and nightclubs include: Badlands Portland (2024), CC Slaughters, Eagle Portland, Santé Bar, Scandals (1979), Silverado, and Stag PDX (2015).
+Currently operating LGBTQ drinking establishments and nightclubs include: Badlands Portland (2024), CC Slaughters, Eagle Portland, Scandals (1979), Silverado, and Stag PDX (2015).
 Silverado and Stag are also strip clubs, along with Fuzzy Navels.
 Back 2 Earth opened in 2023.

-Coffin Club (formerly Lovecraft Bar) has also been described as an LGBT-friendly bar.
-The Sports Bra, established in 2022, is an LGBTQ-owned bar focused on women's sports.
+Coffin Club (formerly Lovecraft Bar) has also been described as an LGBTQ-friendly bar.
+The Sports Bra, established in 2022, is LGBTQ-owned and is the only sports bar in the world that only plays women's sports.
 Rebel Rebel is in Old Town Chinatown.
-Gay bathhouses operating in Portland include Hawks PDX (2012–present) and Steam Portland (since 2003).
+Gay bathhouses operating in Portland include Hawks PDX (since 2012) and Steam Portland (since 2003).

 The drag venue Darcelle XV Showplace was established by Darcelle XV in 1967 and continues to host shows regularly.
-Monthly Blow Pony dances were established in Portland by Airick Redwolf in 2007.
-Inferno monthly dance parties hosted by Hot Flash Productions owner/operators DJ Wildfire (Jenn Davis) and Armida Hanlon that first began in Portland in 2004 and are now held regularly in Portland and Seattle.
-Portland also hosts Bearracuda dance events regularly.

-Queer-owned restaurants include Cheese & Crack Snack Shop (established 2012), Jade Rabbit, Mis Tacones (established as a pop-up in 2016, relocated to a brick and mortar space in 2022), and Taqueria Los Puñales (established 2020).
+Queer-owned restaurants include Cheese & Crack Snack Shop (established 2012), Jade Rabbit, Either/Or, Mis Tacones (established as a pop-up in 2016, relocated to a brick and mortar space in 2022), and Taqueria Los Puñales (established 2020).
+Triumph Coffee is not queer-owned, but is a queer-friendly venue frequented by Radical Faeries.
+Wildfang is a Portland-based, queer-friendly apparel company, and UnderU4Men is a gay-owned men's underwear company that primarily caters to gay men.